Shillong: History

 In 1874, a separate Chief Commissionership was formed with Shillong as the seat of administration.
 The new administration included Sylhet, now a part of Bangladesh.
 Also included in the Chief Commissionership were the Naga Hills (present-day Nagaland), Lushai Hills (present-day Mizoram) as well as Khasi, Jaintia and Garo Hills.
 Shillong was the capital of composite Assam till 1969 when the autonomous state of Meghalaya was formed.
-In January 1972 Meghalaya was made a full-fledged state.
+In January 1972, Meghalaya was made a full-fledged state.

-The Shillong Municipal Board has a long history dating back to 1878, when a proclamation was issued constituting Shillong and its suburbs, including the villages of Mawkhar and Laban, into a station under the Bengal Municipal Act of 1876.
+The Shillong Municipal Board dates back to 1878, when a proclamation was issued constituting Shillong and its suburbs, including the villages of Mawkhar and Laban, into a station under the Bengal Municipal Act of 1876.
 Inclusion of the villages of Mawkhar (S.E.
 Mawkhar, Jaiaw and part of Jhalupara and Mawprem) and Laban (Lumparing, Madan laban, Kench's Trace and Rilbong) within the Municipality of Shillong was agreed to by Haiñ Manik Syiem of Mylliem under the agreement of 15 November 1878.
 But, there is no trace of Shillong in the British era maps dating back to 1878, up to 1900.

-Shillong was also the subject of the great earthquake that occurred on 12 June 1897.
-The earthquake had an estimated moment magnitude of 8.1.
-Twenty-seven lives from Shillong town alone were lost and a major part of the town was destroyed.
+The great earthquake of 12 June 1897 of moment magnitude 8.1 killed 27 from Shillong and destroyed much of the town.